 Featured author, Allegheny Regional Festival of Books, Bedford, Pa., Sept.
 2018

 Emerging Scholar Mentor, 2017.
 Mentor to Professional Writing Major Melissa Spencer in Elizabethtown College’s program for high-achieving students.

 Committee Member for Student Life Well-Being, Fall 2017.
-Worked on committee charged with writing a definition of well-being for college community.
+Worked on committee charged with defining well-being for college community.